mindspore-ai/docs/docs/mindspore/source_en/migration_guide/debug_and_tune.md

 #### On-device Execution

 MindSpore provides an [on-device execution method](https://www.mindspore.cn/docs/zh-CN/r2.0/design/overview.html) to concurrently process data and execute the network on the device.
 You only need to set `dataset_sink_mode=True` in `model.train`.
-Note that this configuration is `True` by default.
+Note that this configuration is `False` by default.
 When this configuration is enabled, one epoch returns the result of only one network.
 You are advised to change the value to `False` during debugging.

 #### Using Automatic Mixed Precision